josuemnb/SynapticalDB/README.md

 # SynapticalDB
-Database Provider witch behaves likes synaptical connections in our brain
+Database Provider which behaves likes synaptical connections in our brain

 It's goal is testing fast data query in multi-parellel-linked object struture, through concurrent programming.